 National Geographic Magazine reported in June 2018 that of all plastic ever produced, over 90 per cent has never been recycled.
 Even bags that are biodegradable only break down in certain composting conditions, so it's best to avoid single-use plastic bags.

-Plastic can be really great material to use in some cases, but when it comes to carrying our shopping – there are better alternatives.
+Plastic can be a really great material to use in some cases but, when it comes to carrying our shopping, there are better alternatives.

-Look for canvas, string or fabric bags to make sure they will really last and reduce plastic waste/ plastic pollution.
+Look for well-made canvas, string or fabric bags to make sure they will really last and reduce plastic waste and pollution.

 Make a reusable bag an essential in your day – just like your wallet, keys and phone!